 - Is performance worse, indicating an underlying issue with the migration?

 The rewards of a successful migration can be tremendous.
-It can allow a business to grow its technology needs into a more modern and technologically advanced datacenter.
-Additionally, it can allow an organization to transition to the public cloud for housing resources.
-Either way, proper planning, testing, and execution of well thought out plans will allow an organization to pull off the challenging feat of a successful datacenter migration.
+It can allow a business to grow its technology needs into a more modern and technologically advanced data center.
+Additionally, it can allow an organization to perform data center migration to cloud for housing resources.
+Either way, proper planning, testing, and execution of well-thought-out plans allow an organization to pull off the challenging feat of a successful data center migration.